 If the customer's actual load is lower than the BPA forecast used to calculate the customer's Above-RHWM Load amounts, then the terms of the customer's Contract High Water Mark (CHWM) contract obligate the customer to continue to pay the full cost of its purchases at Tier 2 rates.
 This approach protects BPA and Tier 1 purchasers from financial impacts of this event.
-The customer's load reduction could free up some of the power BPA has

-2 remarketed power to the customer by charging it less through the Load Shaping rate than it 3 would otherwise have been charged.
-BPA would effectively credit the customer for the 4 unneeded power at the Load Shaping rate, which is an unbiased estimate of the market 5 value of the power; thus, there would be no net cost to BPA or Tier 1.
-6 7 4.3.1.1.3 Risk: A Customer's Actual Load is Higher than the Forecast Amount Used to 8 Set Its Above-RHWM Load 9 This risk is the inverse of the previous risk.
+The customer's load reduction could free up some of the power BPA has contracted for, and BPA would remarket this power.
+BPA would return the value of the remarketed power to the customer by charging it less through the Load Shaping rate than it would otherwise have been charged.
+BPA would effectively credit the customer for the unneeded power at the Load Shaping rate, which is an unbiased estimate of the market value of the power; thus, there would be no net cost to BPA or Tier 1.

+4.3.1.1.3 Risk: A Customer's Actual Load is Higher than the Forecast Amount Used to Set Its Above-RHWM Load

+This risk is the inverse of the previous risk.
 If a customer's load is higher than forecast by BPA and the customer's sources of power (the sum of the quantity of power at Tier 2 rates the customer committed to purchase, its Tier 1 power, and the amount of non-BPA power the customer committed to its load) are inadequate to meet its Total Retail Load, BPA would obtain additional power from the market and charge the customer for this power at the Load Shaping rate.
-The Load Shaping rate is an unbiased estimate of the market cost of the power.
-The customer retains the primary obligation to pay for the additional power, and there would be no net cost to BPA or Tier 1.
+The Load Shaping rate is an unbiased estimate of the market cost ofthe power.
+The customer retains the primary obligation to pay for the additional power,and there would be no net cost to BPA or Tier 1.